 Of the 999,500 families who could benefit —

 50% of families met one or more priority criteria

 20% of families met two or more priority criteria

-NHVRC State Profiles present data provided by evidence-based models, which include both MIECHV and non-MIECHV data. • Percentages may not add up to 100 due to rounding. • Public insurance includes Medicaid, CHIP, and TRICARE. • Low income is defined as family income below the federal poverty threshold. • Single mothers include single, never married mothers or pregnant women. • ABC reports children served, families served, and home visits only. • EHS data may be underreported.
-Data include EHS programs providing home-based services only.
+NHVRC State Profiles present data provided by evidence-based models, which include both MIECHV and non-MIECHV data.
+This State Profile includes participant data from the following evidence-based models: ABC, EHS, Family Connects, HFA, HIPPY, NFP, and PAT. • Missing and unknown data were not included in calculations. • Percentages may not add to 100 due to rounding. • Public insurance includes Medicaid, CHIP, and TRICARE. • Low income is defined as family income below the federal poverty threshold. • Single mothers include single, never married mothers or pregnant women. • ABC reported children served, families served, and home visits only. • EHS data may be underreported.
+Data include EHS programs that provided home-based services only.
 EHS race, ethnicity, and primary language data include children and pregnant caregivers.
-EHS does not report home visits or families served.
-The number of children served was included as a proxy for families served. • Family Connects reports families served only.
-The number of families served was included as a proxy for children served. • HFA reports primary language of caregivers. • PAT data for child insurance status and primary language are not included. • In 2018, SafeCare/SafeCare Augmented met standards of evidence as determined by HomVEE.
-This profile includes SafeCare/SafeCare Augmented (SafeCare) data.
-SafeCare does not report the number of children served.
-The number of families served was included as a proxy for children served.
-SafeCare does not report caregiver education, child age, or child insurance status.
+EHS did not report home visits or families served.
+The number of children served was included as a proxy for families served. • Family Connects reported families served and home visits only.
+The number of families served was included as a proxy for children served. • HFA reported primary language of caregivers. • NFP reported primary language of caregivers. • PAT data for child insurance status and primary language were not included.

 Stay up to date on the latest home visiting information.